idealo/imagededup/README.md

 Detailed documentation for the package can be found at: [https://idealo.github.io/imagededup/](https://idealo.github.io/imagededup/)

-imagededup is compatible with Python 3.6 and is distributed under the Apache 2.0 license.
+Imagededup is compatible with Python 3.6 and is distributed under the Apache 2.0 license.

 ## Contents
 - [Installation](#installation)